The structure and configuration of the

-element carbon is essential for earthly life forms to
+element carbon is essential for earthly life forms

-Scientifically the most valid hypothesis states that the element carbon is # 6 on the periodic table of elements and carbon's two stable forms 12C & 13C are the 15th most abundant elements with 13C comprising 1.1% of the carbon on earth.
-100% carbon molecules (allotropes) have been identified labeled and defined as graphite, diamond, fullerenes, graphene, carbon nana tubes and a hypothesized structure of carbon consisting of 50% 12C & 50% 13C which configures into a helix coil similar to the molecule DNA and RNA.
+Scientifically the most valid hypothesis states that the element carbon is # 6 on the periodic table of elements and carbon's two stable forms 12C & 13C are the 15th most abundant elements, with 13C comprising 1.1% of the carbon on earth.
+100% carbon molecules (allotropes) have been identified, labeled and defined as graphite, diamond, fullerenes, graphene, carbon nanotubes, and a hypothesized structure of carbon consisting of 50% 12C & 50% 13C that configures into a helix coil similar to the molecules DNA and RNA.
 It is difficult to visualize this helix spiral coil tube configuration by utilizing the common tools of reductive science.
-TETRANOMETRY approaches carbon synergistically and visualizes a single carbon element as having a two dimensional shape which resides in three dimensional space forming a hyperbolic paraboloid surface with four vertices and four edges.
+TETRANOMETRY approaches carbon synergistically and visualizes a single carbon element as having a two dimensional shape that resides in three dimensional space forming a hyperbolic paraboloid surface with four vertices and four edges.
 Three of the vertices are 900 angles and the fourth angle is 600.
-The ratios of the sides between the 900 angles are the square root of 1 and the length of the remaining two sides with the 600 vertices is square root of 2 in length. the diagonal distance between the vertices is square root of 3 and the square root of 1.
-TETRANOMETRY labels this object a RAYPLAIN.
-See (www.carbonconfiguration.com) or(www.carbonstructuring.com).
-Edge bonding of this configuration allows 12C & !3C to have opposite polarity and structure the 100% carbon molecules.
+The length of the sides between the 900 angles is the square root of 1 and the length of the remaining two sides with the 600 vertex is the square root of 2.
+The diagonal distances between the vertices are square root of 3 and the square root of 2.